-On May 15, 2023, a special general meeting of the shareholders of the Company, after having received the approval of the Balance Sheet Committee, the Remuneration Committee, the Audit Committee and the Board of Directors of the Company on March 26, 2023 and March 27, 2023, respectively, approved the continuation of the agreement6 with the circuit supplier and with the Subsidiary of the Circuit Supplier for a period of three years starting from the date of the approval of the general meeting with annual financial volumes of up to 12% of the total cost of sale or NIS 10 million, whichever is the higher of the two.
-The scope of the purchases of the Company from the supplier of the circuits and the Subsidiary of the Circuit Supplier in 2023 and in 2022 amounted to approximately NIS 7,016 thousand and approximately NIS 7,298 thousand, respectively, constituting approximately 6.6% and approximately 8.7% of the cost of the annual expenses of the Company.
+On May 15, 2023, a special general meeting of the shareholders of the Company, after having received the approval of the Balance Sheet Committee, the Remuneration Committee, the Audit Committee and the Board of Directors of the Company on March 26, 2023 and March 27, 2023, respectively, approved the continuation of the agreement with the circuit supplier and with the Subsidiary of the Circuit Supplier for a period of three years starting from the date of the approval of the general meeting with annual financial volumes of up to 12% of the total cost of sale or NIS 10 million, whichever is the higher of the two.
+The scope of the purchases of the Company from the supplier of the circuits and the Subsidiary of the Circuit Supplier in 2024, 2023 and in 2022 amounted to approximately NIS 5,963, NIS 7,016 thousand and approximately NIS 7,298 thousand, respectively, constituting approximately 6.3%, approximately 6.6% and approximately 8.7% of the cost of the annual expenses of the Company.
 The Company is not dependent on the supplier of the circuits and the subsidiary of the supplier of the circuits and can also work with other suppliers as well as switch from supplier to supplier without difficulty or significant cost differences, even though the Company estimates that this would not necessarily be in the best interests of the Company.
-For further details, see the Immediate Reports of the Company of April 4, 2023, and May 15, 2023 (reference numbers: 2023-01-038949 and 2023-01-051990, respectively).
-The above references are included by way of reference.
+For further details, see the Immediate Reports of the Company of April 4, 2023, and May 15, 2023

-6 It should be noted that until that date the agreement, subject to this section, were approved by the authorized bodies of the Company as non-extraordinary and negligible transactions in which the controlling shareholder has a personal interest.
+It should be noted that until that date the agreement, subject to this section, were approved by the authorized bodies of the Company as non-extraordinary and negligible transactions in which the controlling shareholder has a personal interest.